 How will the extra €75,000 from the Dutch government help mortgage applicants?

-This year, the Dutch minister for housing, Hugo de Jonge, announced that the Dutch government would soon help those with middle incomes (between €40,000 and €60,000 a year) to buy a home.
+In 2022, the Dutch minister for housing, Hugo de Jonge, announced that the Dutch government would soon help those with middle incomes (between €40,000 and €60,000 a year) to buy a home.

 How?
 By introducing a housing subsidy of up to €75,000, which buyers can put towards their offer on a house.